reedxiao/langdag/README.md

 ### LangExecutor *(class)*

 The `LangExecutor` class handles the execution of nodes in the DAG, with optional hooks for custom behavior.
+For asynchronous execution, see `AsyncLangExecutor`.

 ```python
 from langdag.executor import LangExecutor